If you rent a property in Australia, it’s almost inevitable that you’ll experience a routine rental inspection during your tenancy.

 These inspections can cause stress because many tenants don’t know what to expect (or what’s expected of them!)
-Thankfully there are a few simple tips to reduce your stress levels and help you prepare for your next routine inspection.
+Thankfully this rental inspection checklist will reduce your stress levels and help you prepare for your next routine inspection.

 What is a routine rental inspection and how often are they performed?